-Kurt Shuler, Vice President of Marketing at Arteris IP participates in this new "Experts at the Table" article in Semiconductor Engineering:
+Kurt Shuler, Vice President of Marketing at Arteris IP is quoted in this new article in Semiconductor Engineering:

 Big Changes Ahead For Connected Vehicles

 June 3rd, 2021 - By Ann Steffora Mutschler